esonghori/TinyGarble/README.md

 	design_vision> write -hierarchy -format verilog -output benchmark_syn.v design_vision> exit
 ```
-It creates benchmark_syn.v in the current directory.
-[Note: commands starting with "design_vision>" should be called inside design_vision.
-Please ignore "design_vision>" for them.]
+It creates `benchmark_syn.v` in the current directory.
+[Note: commands starting with "design\_vision>" should be called inside `design_vision`.
+Please ignore "design\_vision>" for them.]

 3.Counting number of gates

-You can use `genNetlist/script/count.sh` to count the number of gates in a verilog file.
-For /path/to/benchmark/benchmark_syn.v, simply run:
+You can use `gen_netlist/script/count.sh` to count the number of gates in the genetrated netlist file.
+For counting gates in `/path/to/benchmark/benchmark_syn.v`, simply run:
 ```
-	$ genNetlist/script/count.sh /path/to/benchmark/benchmark_syn.v
+	$ gen_netlist/script/count.sh /path/to/benchmark/benchmark_syn.v
 ```
 ###Manual for Yosys

-Here is how to compile a verilog file named "benchmark.v" using the custom library "asic_cell.lib".
-We assume that the files are inside a folder named "Synthesis_yosys-abc" inside the "yosys" directory.
-The final output will be written in "benchmark_syn.v"
+Here is how to compile a verilog file named "benchmark.v" using the custom library "asic\_cell.lib".
+We assume that the files are inside a folder named "Synthesis\_yosys-abc" inside the "yosys" directory.
+The final output will be written in "benchmark\_syn.v"
 ```
 	$ cd ~/yosys
 	$ ./yosys